Summary

 Wear a bandana

-As soon as I pick up a round neck sweater, my instinct is to pair it with a bandana.
+As soon as I buy a crew neck sweater, I automatically pair it with a bandana.

-You can leave the ends of the bandana over the collar, or tuck them inside.
+The ends of the bandana can be left over the collar, or tucked inside.

-The bandana dresses the neck and adds a nice touch of style.
-I tend to choose the bandana with a pattern, and in monochrome with the sweater, but you can also wear it in contrast.
+The bandana dresses the neck and adds a touch of style.
+I tend to choose the bandana with a pattern, and in monochrome of the sweater, but we can also wear it in contrast.

-One bandana, two interpretations by our dear Jordan.
-On the left, worn in monochrome with the points tucked into the collar of the sweater.
+A bandana, two interpretations by our dear Jordan.
+On the left, worn in monochrome and points tucked into the collar of the sweater.
 On the right, worn in contrast and points out of the sweater.

-Many men wear shirts under their round neck sweaters.
-This is not my favorite combination , especially when we are talking about a shirt with a smooth fabric (for example in cotton poplin) under a fine sweater, also smooth.
+Many men wear shirts under their crew neck sweaters.
+This is not my favorite combination , especially when we are talking about a shirt with a smooth fabric (for example, cotton poplin) under a thin, smooth sweater.

-This is not fundamentally an error but the result is a little austere in my opinion.
+It's not fundamentally a mistake but the rendering is a little austere I find.

 Not very fun.
 Photo credit: El Ganso